locustcloud/workshop/README.md

 * Try running this with a changed password and examine the results.

-# Locust Cloud using regular Locust Commands
+## 7. Use Locust Cloud from the terminal

+Locust Cloud tests can are executed in the same way as local load tests.

 Register for [Locust Cloud](https://auth.locust.cloud/signup) if you haven't already.
 When you are done, log in to the service: